Efficient algorithms for the Potts model on small-set expanders: Approximating Potts partition functions

 \subsection{Dealing with the good parts}

-In this section we develop a generalisation of the methods of~\cite{JKP19} that were used to prove Theorem~\ref{thm:JKP}.
+Here we develop a generalization of the methods of~\cite{JKP19} that were used to prove Theorem~\ref{thm:JKP}.
 In the course of the proof we will see that the minimum size of a part in the partition affects the range of $\beta$ for which our argument works.
 To avoid defining separate notation for a graph and partition with no bad parts, in this subsection we work with some graph $G$ on $n$ vertices with a partition $P_1,\dotsc,P_\ell$ that has no bad parts.
-Then when we apply the result below as a step in the proof of Theorem~\ref{thm:Zalg}, we will apply it with $G=G'$, $\ell=\ell-s$, some $n'\le n$, and other changes in notation.
+Then when we apply the result below as a step in the proof of Theorem~\ref{thm:Zalg}, we will apply it with $G=G'$, $\ell=\ell'-s$, some $n'\le n$, and other changes in notation.
+That means this section yields a direct proof of \cref{thm:nobadparts}.